sinzek/zoo-database/README.md

 Install NodeJS to your system: <https://nodejs.org/en/download>

-After cloning this repo, run `npm install` in the project root (npm is the Node Package Manager).
+After cloning this repo, run `npm install` in the /main folder (npm is the Node Package Manager).

-To spin up a dev server to view our frontend, run `npm run dev` when in the /frontend folder.
+To spin up a dev server to view our frontend, run `npm run dev` when in the /main folder.

-To start the NodeJS server for our backend, run `node server.js` when in the /backend folder.
+To start the NodeJS server for our backend, run `node api/index.js` when in the /backend folder.

 ## Commit naming conventions